Immerse yourself in the language, ideas, and trends of data with this 2025 data analyst reading list.

 If you’re looking for an overview of the past, present, and future of BI, give this book a try.
 Topics discussed include:

-• The birth of the biz-tech ecosystem
+The birth of the biz-tech ecosystem

-• Practical tips for using big data
+Practical tips for using big data

-• Data-based, intuitive, and collaborative decision making (and why companies need all three)
+Data-based, intuitive, and collaborative decision-making (and why companies need all three)

 Best statistics book

-If you need a refresher of what you learned in college statistics, pick up this book.
+If you need a refresher on what you learned in college statistics, pick up this book.
 If you struggle with mathematical concepts presented as a series of numbers and symbols stripped of context, pick up this book.

 Charles Wheelan dives into key concepts in statistical analysis—correlation, regression, and inference—in a way that’s both enlightening and entertaining.
-Wheelan makes a good (and humorous) case for why everyone should understand statistics in our modern world, not just data professionals.
+Wheelan makes a good (and humorous) case for why everyone should understand statistics in the modern world, not just data professionals.

 Best book on data bias